As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 28. In Zadar, there is another Sphinx that is not only larger than the one at Diocletian Palace, it is actually the largest Sphinx in Europe.
 Commissioned in 1918 by historian and artist Giovanni Smirich as a memorial to his wife, the concrete Sphinx sits in the gardens of Villa Attilia.

 31. Croatia has two major climatic zones.
 The Pannonian and Para-Pannonian plains and mountainous regions have a continental climate with warm summers and cold winters.
 As you would expect, the central mountain regions have cooler summers and colder winters.
-The Dalmatian Coast, Istria, and the islands of Croatia have a Mediterranean climate with summers that are sunny, warm, and dry and winters that are rainy.
+The Dalmatian Coast, Istria, and the islands of Croatia have a Mediterranean climate with sunny, warm summers and dry, rainy winters.

 33. Because of the emphasis on education, Croatians over the age of 14 have a 99% literacy rate.
 Three major universities were created in the 1970s as a part of the push for more and better schools.